miladkmla5508/TPL-MSFE/README.md

 ### Academic Use

-This software is released in support of open science and reproducible research.
+This code is released in support of open science and reproducible research.
 Users are encouraged to:
 - Validate results independently
 - Understand the limitations of the methodology
 - Use appropriate risk management in any practical applications